newtmex/smart-housing/README.md

 **1. Governance Module Deployment**

--   Deploy the Governance contract on the BNB Chain testnet.
+-   Deploy the Governance contract on testnet.
 -   Start public testing and collect community feedback.
 -   Implement any required adjustments based on feedback.